 An attractive appearance is of little use if customers cannot gain access to your shop.
-Easy access benefits everyone, including disabled and elderly people, those with push chairs and young children, and customers with bags of shopping.
+As a result we take the Disability Discrimination Act extremely seriously by providing easy access benefits everyone, including disabled and elderly people, those with push chairs and young children, and customers with bags of shopping.
 Disabilities include not only limited physical mobility, but also visual and other sensory impairments.

 Good access is a material consideration in planning terms, and must comply with current Building Regulations and the Disability Discrimination Act 1995.
 New premises will be expected to comply with current legislation and standards of access.